 Then I was by him, as one brought up with him: and I was daily his delight, rejoicing always before him;

 There are seven pronouns in the proverb, representing two persons, one male, one female.
 First, the LORD is represented by “him,” “him,” “his,” and “him.”
-You can see this easily from the preceding context, which speaks of the LORD possessing wisdom from the beginning (Pr 8:22) right down to using wisdom to decree limits on the sea (Pr 8:29).
+You can see this easily from the preceding context, which speaks of the LORD possessing wisdom from the beginning (Pr 8:22) right down to using wisdom to decree limits for the sea (Pr 8:29).

 Then you can see Lady Wisdom, which is Solomon’s personification of wisdom, who is referenced throughout this chapter by female pronouns.
-In the proverb, wisdom is identified by “I,” “one,” and “I.” For help with this feminine personification, note “her” in Pr 8:1, “she” in Pr 8:2, “she” in Pr 8:3, and right on down to “me” twice in Pr 8:36.
+In this proverb, wisdom is identified by “I,” “one,” and “I.” For help with this feminine personification, note “her” in Pr 8:1, “she” in Pr 8:2, “she” in Pr 8:3, and right on down to “me” twice in Pr 8:36.

 Jesus is not a begotten God at all.
 Jesus is the mighty God (Is 9:6).
 Jesus is Jehovah, the fulness of the Godhead in a body (Col 2:9).
 Jesus is I AM THAT I AM.
 Jesus is the Everlasting Father (Is 9:6).
 Jesus is the Word of God made flesh (John 1:1,14).
 Jehovah never begat a god or a son in its divine nature.
 Jehovah had a Son named Jesus, when He brought about Mary’s conception; it is this miraculous birth that makes Jesus God’s Son (Luke 1:35).
 Only after this birth, this incarnation of deity in humanity, did God have a Son (John 1:14,18).
 This is the great mystery of godliness (I Tim 3:16).
 Believe it!

 The most important message of the New Testament is that Jesus of Nazareth is the Son of God, and it is this precise doctrine you must believe and defend.
 A derived, begotten, generated, or otherwise inferior deity from eternity is not the Son of God.
-The divine nature of Jesus was and is undivided, unbegotten, unoriginated, and ungenerated!
+The divine nature of Jesus was and is undivided, unbegotten, unoriginated, and ungenerated.
 He was and is the Word of God, without origin, begetting, generation, or any other manmade idea (John 1:1).
-He is Jehovah!
-Jesus is not an eternal Son!
-He is the eternal God!
+He is Jehovah.
+Jesus is not an eternal Son.
+He is the eternal God.
 He became the Son of God by His glorious incarnation in Mary’s womb (Luke 1:35; Gal 4:4).